Episode 98

 based on keeping us, the kids, safe.

 We had found our way back to the courtyard and back to our car.
-We We still didn't find anybody.
+We still didn't find anybody.

-Dad pointed to a couple of expensive-looking motorbikes that were propped up.
+Dad pointed to a couple of expensive looking motorbikes that were propped up.

 He said, the keys are left in the ignition.
 It's like the Mary Celeste.